How to Fix a Leaking Shower Pan

 The Permanent Fix

-The client understandably didn’t want to nuke everything to the studs for a completely new shower.
+The client understandably didn’t want to nuke everything to the studs to fix their leaking shower.
 And, since the previous installer had at least used concrete backerboard as a substrate for the shower wall tile, completely starting over wasn’t necessary.
 Instead, it was possible to just replace the shower base and curb and the first two rows of wall tile.

 While it’s best to have a continuous waterproofing layer all the way up the shower walls, tile installed directly on concrete backerboard isn’t a major issue so long as there is effective waterproofing for the shower base and curb.
-So, just replacing the shower base is often all that’s needed to turn a super-leaky shower into a waterproof for 20 years shower.
-It’s not an inexpensive fix, but at least more economical than ripping out everything and starting over.
+So, just replacing the shower base can fix a leaking shower.
+It’s not an inexpensive fix, but is more economical than ripping out everything and starting over especially if it means you can re-use existing frameless glass.

 The Plan